The Macedonian Royal Line

 5. At the death of the King, his successor would be acclaimed by the “Macedonian People.”

 6. The Macedonian King and his Army in essence were the “Macedonian state.’
-No matter they went or where they held assemblies, that WAS Macedonia.
-The Army was referred to as companions to the king (hetairai).
+No matter where they went or where they held assemblies, the assembled masses of the Macedonian army WAS Macedonia.
+The Army was referred to as companions to the king (hetairoi).
 The nobility evolved into the Companion cavalry.
-After 400 BC, this also included the Pezhetairai, the foot companions.
+After 400 BC, this also included the Pezhetairoi, the foot companions.

 The king and the army represented the Macedonian state in its totality.
 When Philip II ascended the throne the Macedonian Social Structure consisted of the King (somatophylakes), the Basileis (local barons), the Hetairoi (companion cavalry), the Pezhetairoi (foot companions).